openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 # VSCode with Zowe Explorer

-Zowe Explorer is an open-source extension for VS Code that lets developers and system administrators interact with z/OS mainframes using the VSC interface.
+Zowe Explorer is an open-source extension for VS Code that lets developers and system administrators interact with z/OS mainframes.

 - **Introduction to Zowe Explorer**
 - **Using Zowe Explorer**